 We were founded by three homeschooling moms, living in the Los Angeles area, who have been homeschooling our children for many, many years.
 Our individual children range in age from 10 to 20.
 We found ourselves looking for engaging classes that challenged our own children into thinking for themselves, and allowed them to progress at their own pace, and decided to fill the need.
 We’ve grown from having an enrollment of 12 kids to over 130 kids in eight years.

 Nope.
 We are a resource center.
 Think of us as an a la carte educational service – kind of like college for kids.

 We are not a co-op.
 No volunteer hours are required of our parents.
 (Yea!)
 All of our teachers are compensated for their services.
 (Yea!)

 We advise families on the ins and outs of homeschooling every day.
 It’s a straightforward process (but a HUGE decision) that we’re happy to help with if we can.
 We’ve been doing this for years, and we are happy to show you all your options.
 If Urban Homeschoolers isn’t the right fit for you – we know lots of other resources, and can steer you in the right direction.

 Yes.
-There is a $50 per student registration.
+There is a $50 per student registration each term.
 Our registration fee is non-refundable.